yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

 <a name="fm"></a>
 ### 2.5 Fitting a Mesh
 Finally, we want to fit a mesh by deforming an initial generic shape to fit a target mesh.
+The process is a bit different from fitting a voxelgrid or pointcloud.

 <p align="center">
   <img src="https://github.com/yudhisteer/Learning-3D-Vision-with-Inverse-Graphics/assets/59663734/00729a94-fff9-4ec0-817e-c560ab54aea3" width="50%" />